 Catastrophic Illness Donation

-The provisions of this section of the NAPE/AFSCME and State of Nebraska Labor Contract are non-grievable.
+The provisions of this section of the NAPE/AFSCME and State of Nebraska Labor Contract and of the FOP and State of Nebraska Labor Contract are non-grievable.
 Employees may contribute accrued vacation leave or compensatory time to benefit another State employee in the same agency suffering from a catastrophic illness.
 Vacation/Compensatory leave shall be donated in no less than four (4) hour increments.
 The contributing employee must identify the specific amount of time donated and the name of the recipient of the donated vacation/compensatory leave on forms provided by the Employer for this purpose.
 The agency shall transfer donated leave to the recipient's account on an as needed basis.